Denzel-Hernandez/Hangman-Game/README.md

 4. Run the project by pressing **F5** or selecting **Debug > Start Debugging**.

 ## Future Improvements
-- Add more word categories and themes for greater variety.
+- Add more word categories and themes to increase variety.
 - Implement a multiplayer mode where players can take turns guessing words.
-- Further refine the scoring system and introduce bonuses for quick or efficient wins.
+- Further expand the point system with bonuses for quicker wins or fewer attempts.
-- Create a **GUI version** for a more interactive and visually appealing experience.
+- Develop a **GUI version** of the game for a more interactive experience.

 ## Contributions
 Feel free to fork this repository, submit issues, or make pull requests to contribute to this project!